 It was US king of Swamp Rock, Tony Joe White.
 He wrote the song and produced the album!
 The project underpinned his 1990’s comeback having fallen foul of the disco era.
 In fact as a singer song writer he has been prolific and the list of artists who have covered his songs is endless.
 Polk Salad Annie?
 That’s his.
 Rainy Night In Georgia?
 Yup that’s his too.
 And there are many, many more.
 Check him out in Steamy Windows.

-It was Sugar Blue.
+It was Sugar Blue in 3rd position on a G harp.
 Whether they already knew of him or, as legend has it, Jagger and Richards heard him playing on the street is another matter.
 Sugar Blue also plays on Some Girls.

 Charlie Musselwhite (right) was touring in Australia when his hotel phone rang.
 INXS invited him to their recording session where Andy Farriss sampled his harp for the Suicide Blonde track.
 He also played on two other tracks.
 When The Good Doctor spoke to Charlie in Brighton in 2008, he verified the story.
 See Charlie Musselwhite Part II.